 Sign wa V!
-(The V Sign!, by Mochizuki Akira, is among the most popular volleyball manga ever.
-Debuting the same year as Attack No.1 (the volleyball manga in terms of notoriety) in 1968, both of these titles capitalized on the success of the volleyball boom that had began in 1964 when the Japanese national women’s team won the gold at the Tokyo Olympics.
-Sign wa V! even received over the years not one but two live-action television dramas.
+(The V Sign!) by Mochizuki Akira, is among the most popular volleyball manga ever.
+Debuting in 1968, the same year as Attack No.1 (the volleyball series in terms of notoriety), both of these titles capitalized on the success of the volleyball boom that had began in 1964 when the Japanese national women’s team won the gold at the Tokyo Olympics.
+Sign wa V! even received not one but two live-action television dramas over the yesrs.
 Like Attack No.1, Sign wa V! is a “sports guts” story, where intense training and passion are the keys to victory.
-At one point, the main character tries to smash her hand with a rock because playing volleyball might mean ruining her mom’s life but she just can’t because she loves volleyball that much.
+At one point, the main character tries to smash her hand with a rock because playing volleyball might mean ruining her mom’s life, but she just can’t…because she loves volleyball that much.

 The first sign that Jun Sanders may have had some impact on Japanese media, at least as far as I can find, is the 1974 anime and manga Great Mazinger.
 A sequel to the seminal giant robot series Mazinger Z, this follow-up focuses on a new hero, a new demonic threat, and a more powerful robot to fight them.
 In this series, the protagonist has a female assistant (pictured above) who aids him in battle using her own giant robot, Venus A. Her name is Honoo Jun (written surname first), and she’s half-black, half-Japanese, with a strong and fiery personality.
 Though perhaps merely a coincidence, her default outfit looks similar to one worn by Jun Sanders.